LXiong/AdViewSDK_Android-3.4.4/README.md

 ![Home page](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/auction%20ads.png)

-6.For **video ad or native ad**,Please configure video ad in AdView Dash board .Please click **under review or setting** label ,you will get dialog box.In the dialog box For Auction ads ,you click save button in dialog box .Then click **save**   button in bottom of the page .For other platforms ,please configure those ids .
+6.For **video ad or native ad**,Please configure in AdView Dash board .Please click **under review or setting** label ,you will get dialog box.In the dialog box For Auction ads ,please click save button in dialog box and  click **save**   button in bottom of the page .For other platforms ,please configure those custom adNetworks ids .

 ![video ad1](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/videos1.png)